Keto Waffles

 3. How to make keto waffles

 • Fast.
-The batter takes less than five minutes to make with little prep time, making it a fabulous weekday breakfast.
-You can even freeze leftovers for quick grab-and-go breakfasts!
+The batter takes less than five minutes to prepare with minimal prep time, making it a fabulous weekday breakfast option.

 • One bowl.
 Everything is made in one bowl, so there is virtually no cleanup.

-• Low carb AND low calorie.
-Each waffle has just 2 grams net carbs and 60 calories each.
+• Seriously low carb.
+Each waffle has just 2 grams of net carbs and 60 calories each.
 They are also gluten-free.

 • Just like the real thing.
-What I love about these waffles is that they taste like real-deal waffles.
 Sure, you can make chaffles, but they don’t have that necessary texture we love!

-• Egg whites- Gives the waffles fluffiness while also keeping them light and crispy on the outside.
-You can use whole eggs if you’d like, but they’d be a little thicker and tender (or just save the egg yolks for keto creme brulee).
+• Egg whites.
+Gives the waffles fluffiness while also keeping them light and crispy on the outside.
+You can use whole eggs if you’d like, but they will be a little thicker and less tender (or save the egg yolks for keto crème brûlée).

-• Milk of choice- I used unsweetened almond milk, but any keto milk works.
+• Milk of choice.
+I used unsweetened almond milk, but any keto-friendly milk will work.

 How to make keto waffles

-Step 1- Make the batter.
-Start by adding your egg whites, milk, vanilla extract, and applesauce, and whisk until combined.
-Add the coconut flour, sweetener, and baking powder, and whisk until combined.
-Add the oil and let sit for 5 minutes.
+Step 2- Make batter.
+Add the dry ingredients and whisk until combined.
+Add the oil and let it sit for 5 minutes.

-Step 2- Cook the waffles.
-Next, heat the waffle maker and, once hot, add 1/4 cup portions of the batter and cook.
-Repeat until all the batter is all used up.
+Step 3- Cook.
+Heat the waffle maker and, once hot, add 1/4 cup portions of the batter and cook.
+Repeat until all the batter is used up.

 • Let your waffle batter sit for 5 minutes before cooking.
-If you notice the batter is too thick, add a little extra milk.
+If it is too thick, add a little extra milk.

-• Be sure to grease your waffle iron to ensure the batter doesn’t stick to it.
+• Be sure to grease your waffle iron to prevent the batter from sticking.
 Trust me, I’ve learned the hard way.

 • Do not prepare the batter in advance.
 The longer it sits, the more the coconut flour will absorb the liquid.